cambiotraining/unix-shell/materials/xx-permissions.md

 of file
 ```

-The first character indicates the type of file:
+The first character indicates the file type:

-- `d` indicates a directory
+- `d` → a directory
-- `-` indicates a regular file
+- `-` → a regular file
-- `l` indicates a symbolic link
+- `l` → a symbolic link

-The next nine characters are the permissions associated with each file or directory.
+The next nine characters represent permissions, organised into three groups of three.
-These are organised in groups of three, each group referring to a different set of users:
+Each group applies to a different set of users:

-- Characters 1-3 refer to your own permissions
+- Characters 1--3: your (owner's) permissions
-- Characters 4-6 are the permissions of users in the group associated with the file/directory
+- Characters 4--6: permissions for users in the group
-- Characters 7-9 are the permissions for all other users that have an account on the machine
+- Characters 7--9: permissions for all other users

-Each group includes three characters, indicating the following permissions in order:
+Each group of three characters indicates:

-- `r` **read** permission: user can see the contents of the file/directory, or make copies of it.
+- `r` → **read** permission: you can see the file/directory contents or copy the file
-- `w` **write** permission: user can modify the content of the file or, in the case of a directory, create files within it.
+- `w` → **write** permission: you can modify the file, or create files in a directory
-- `x` **execute** permission: user can directly execute and run a file as a program.
-  For directories, it means the user can change into this directory with `cd`.
+- `x` → **execute** permission: you can run the file as a program; for directories, this lets you change into them with `cd`

-The symbol `-` indicates that the respective permission is not available.
+A `-` in any position means that permission is not granted.

-Let's take the same hypothetical example as before:
+Consider this example:

 ```
 drwxrwxr--  2  robin  birdlab  4.0K  Jun 6 2025  student_projects